navipartner/docs/content/en/docs/retail/printing/how-to/codeunit_printing/index.md

    {{< alert icon="💡" text="If you're selecting print output via codeunits, it's not necessary to populate the <b>Print Template</b> field." />}}

+5. Specify the **Output Type** by selecting one of the following options:

+   - **Printer Name** – Specifies the name of the printer which is connected via USB, IP Address or cable to the POS Unit.
+It is a direct connection and can be established via a network as well.
+   - **MPOS HTTP** - Printing is implemented via the Internet Print Protocol (IPP), which is encapsulated in the Hypertext Transfer Protocol (HTTP).
+With Internet printing, you can manage any shared printer on the print server from your MPOS.
+   - **MPOS Bluetooth** - Bluetooth printers operate via wireless technology that can be configured to operate across iOS, Android & Windows devices.
+   - **PrintNode** - PrintNode is a hosted printing service that can help you quickly, easily and securely add remote printing to your application.

-5. Make sure you've selected the correct printer in the **Output Path** field.
+6. Make sure you've selected the correct printer in the **Output Path** field.
    The print job will be sent to it once initiated.

 #### See also